educaredes/nfv-lab/README.md

 ## Quick testing guide
 1. Launch the machines RDSV-OSM and RDSV-K8S
-2. On both machines open a terminal, clone the repository and change to the folder
+2. On both machines open a terminal, clone the repository and change to the folder nfv-lab

 ```
 cd Desktop